ambertk/MNIST/README.md

 Docker ran an application contained in a container.
 That application did four things:

     1. Downloaded to the container many images of handwritten digits 0-9.
-    2. Trained on several hundred of those images by being shown the image and told what number it is, 0-9.
+    2. Trained on many thousands of those images by being shown the image and told what number it is, 0-9.
     3. Tested on test images that it never saw before by being shown the image and guessing which number it was, 0-9.
     4. Reported on the accuracy of the guesses by being told the correct answers and printing the